Mahenul-Haque-Chowdhury/Trendology/README.md

-A minimalist e-commerce UI built with Next.js (App Router), TypeScript, and Tailwind CSS—perfect for your portfolio.
+Trendology – a minimalist e-commerce UI built with Next.js (App Router), TypeScript, and Tailwind CSS.

 ## Features
 - Responsive layout with Header, Footer, and product grid